robertomagno1/HM_ADM_1/README.md

 - `scripts.py`: Contains the solutions for all required challenges.
 The file is divided into sections for each problem area, clearly marked with comments.

 ### PDF Submissions
-- `/stamps`: Contains PDF printouts of the submissions page from HackerRank, validating the successful completion of the challenges.
+- `stamps`: Contains PDF printouts of the submissions page from HackerRank, validating the successful completion of the challenges.

 ### Problem Areas Covered
 1. **Introduction**